 Mountain Village is a beautiful ski village attached to the town of Telluride by a free Gondola.
 Mountain Village is where the Telluride Ski Resort actually begins.
 The majority of the 17 lifts, ski information, and most of the 148 ski trails feed into Mountain Village.
 Guests will enjoy lodging, restaurants, winter activities, evening entertainment, shopping, and incredible scenery in Mountain Village.

 What type of lodging does Alpine Lodging Telluride offer?

 Alpine Lodging Telluride manages nearly 400 properties in both the town of Telluride and Mountain Village, providing you with a great selection of Telluride accommodations.
-We offer everything from hotel rooms and B&B rooms to condos and private vacation homes.
+We offer everything from hotel rooms to condos and private vacation homes.

 Where should I stay?

 You will be close to everything wherever you choose to stay in Telluride or Mountain Village.
 The free Gondola connecting the two towns makes it easy to visit both locations, and everything in each town is within walking distance.
 There are some differences, however, between the two areas.
 The town of Telluride is a historic old mining town with a lot of history.
 The majority of the shops, restaurants, and bars are located along Main Street (Colorado Avenue), and on the far end is Town Park, the site for all of the major summer festivals.
 Mountain Village is a newer European-style ski village with the most convenient access to the ski slopes and also offers a wide variety of shops and restaurants.
-Check out more deatiled information on the where to stay in the Telluride area.
+Check out more detailed information on the two locations here.